Install and assign Configuration Manager Windows 10 clients using Azure AD for authentication

 Automatically register new Windows 10 domain joined devices with Azure Active Directory: Set to Yes or No. The default setting is Yes.
 This behavior is also the default in Windows 10, version 1709.

-Enable clients to use a cloud management gateway – Set to Yes (default), or No.
+Enable clients to use a cloud management gateway: Set to Yes (default), or No.

-To confirm the device is joined to Azure AD, run
+To confirm the device is hybrid-joined, run

 Install and register the client using Azure AD identity